 Emergency Room Nurses

 Much of the work in emergency rooms is actually performed by skilled nurses.
 Emergency room nurses are tasked with general patient care in a busy, fast-paced scenario.
 They keep track of medical records and distribute medication to patients.
 Nurses also assist doctors in the diagnosis and management of patients during triage.
 They must know how to care for patients with severe trauma, such as head or spinal injuries, without further injuring them.

-Typical salaries for emergency room nurses across the country ranged from $60,000 to $77,000 in early 2010, reports SalaryExpert.com.
+The average salary for registered nurses was $69,790 in 2014, according to the BLS.
 The nursing workforce is expected to grow significantly in the next few years.
-The BLS says the number of available jobs for registered nurses will likely increase 22% between 2008 and 2018.
+The BLS says the number of available jobs for registered nurses will likely increase 19% between 2012 and 2022.

 People who want to try emergency room nursing are required to earn either an associate's degree or a bachelor's degree.
 The Commission on Collegiate Nursing Education and the National League for Nursing Accrediting Commission are the two agencies which can confer accreditation on nursing programs.

 Upon completion of undergraduate education, registered nurses must pass a licensing examination administered by the National Council of State Boards of Nursing.
 Nursing licenses can typically be renewed through continuing education courses.
 Specialty certification for work in emergency rooms is available by passing an examination.
 The Certified Emergency Nurse credential is conferred by the Emergency Nurses Association (ENA).